visitsb/somnus/README.md

        - ...
     environment:
       - ...
-  # Declare Somnus like any other service in your stack
+  # Declare Somnus like any other service in your stack.
+Since just one global service is sufficient
+  # you can specify the service placement to be `global` and restricted to a `manager` node.
   somnus:
         image: visitsb/somnus:1.0
         volumes:
            - /var/run/docker.sock:/var/run/docker.sock:ro
            - /somnus/somnus.yml:/app/somnus.yml:ro
            - /somnus/logs:/app/logs:rw
+        deploy:
+          mode: global
+          placement:
+          constraints:
+            - node.role == manager
         ...
 ```